BREAKING: FBI Has CAUGHT Leaker [DETAILS] | John Hawkins' Right Wing News

 — Justice Department (@TheJusticeDept) June 5, 2017

-So her name is Reality Winner?
+So, her name is Reality Winner?
 She has definitely just become the winner of new reality for sure.
-Federal prison, an orange or gray jumpsuit, some real crappy living conditions along with crappy food, crappy medical care, no privacy, and zero control over any aspect of her life.
+Federal prison, an orange or gray jumpsuit, some real crappy living conditions along with crappy food, crappy medical care, no privacy and zero control over any aspect of her life.
 And after what she has done, putting our national security at risk?
 She deserves it.
-It will be good for her…it might even break the snowflake out of her when she gets a taste of what consequences to her action are.
+It will be good for her…it might even break the snowflake out of her when she gets a taste of what consequences to her actions are.

 The statement says that the alleged leaker was arrested Saturday and appeared in federal court Monday.
 “A criminal complaint was filed in the Southern District of Georgia today charging Reality Leigh Winner, 25, a federal contractor from Augusta, Georgia, with removing classified material from a government facility and mailing it to a news outlet, in violation of 18 U.S.C.
 Section 793(e),” it read.